sveltejs/learn.svelte.dev/content/tutorial/01-svelte/01-introduction/01-welcome-to-svelte/README.md

 These components are _compiled_ into small, efficient JavaScript modules that eliminate overhead traditionally associated with UI frameworks.

-You can build your entire app with Svelte (for example, using an application framework like [SvelteKit](https://kit.svelte.dev)), or you can add it incrementally to an existing codebase.
+You can build your entire app with Svelte (for example, using an application framework like [SvelteKit](https://kit.svelte.dev), which this tutorial will cover), or you can add it incrementally to an existing codebase.
 You can also ship components as standalone packages that work anywhere.

 ## How to use this tutorial